elamrireda/FunctQuant/README.md

 ## Description

-This package contains functions that provide a greedy functional quantization and also the optimal grid (see my paper for more details: **Data-driven stochastic inversion via functional quantization** \[<https://link.springer.com/article/10.1007/s11222-019-09888-8>\]).
+This package contains functions that provide a greedy functional quantization and also the optimal grid (see my paper for more details <https://link.springer.com/article/10.1007/s11222-019-09888-8>).

-## R functions
+## R funtions

-You can also embed plots, for example:
+Data-driven functional quantization with different approaches

 ``` r
 data <- t(BM(N = 200 - 1, M = 300))